dominicstop/react-native-ios-modal/README.md

 ![Modal Example 6 & 7](./assets/ModalExample-06-07.gif)

 ### Motivation
 You can use this, but it's iOS only (so you have to use a different modal component on android).
-I just really liked the native iOS 13 `pageSheet` modal behavior + iOS automatically handles the modal dismiss gesture when using a scrollview.
+I just really liked the native iOS 13 `pageSheet` modal behavior, and iOS automatically handles the modal dismiss gesture when using a scrollview.
+So this component exist to tap in to native behaviour.
+Ideally, another library will use this component (like a navigation library) to show modals and handle using a different component for android.
 - - -
 <br/><br/>